Planning and Visiting tips during COVID-19

 Woodstock’s center—hugged from all sides by the curve of the Ottauquechee River, the gentle peaks of Mount Peg and Mount Tom, and charming Georgian, Federal, and Greek Revival homes—is a getaway guaranteed to revive.

 Between admiring historic architecture and popping into family-owned establishments like Yankee Bookshop, maintain social distancing as you grab a quick bite at Soulfully Good (for their award-winning buttermilk chicken salad) and The Village Butcher (hot cider is a perfect add-on).

 Feeling energized and ready to drink it all in?
 Conquer the Mount Tom peak (standing at an attainable 1,357 feet and easily accessible from town) for panoramic views that turn the town into a miniature wintertide display and a chance to see the Mount Tom Star—a trail-side beacon illuminated during the holidays—up close and personal.
 Or if you prefer to rest your weary legs, head to South Woodstock for 45+ minutes of dashing through the snow on a horse-drawn open sleigh!

 When the snow begins to sparkle in the morning sun, it’s time to rise and dine!
 Breakfast at Mountain Creamery is just the ticket—with organic eggs and local, farm-raised meats gracing the menu, you can’t go wrong.
 Got a sweet tooth?
 Grab a slice of mile high apple pie for the road.
 In a rush?
-The Woodstock Farmers’ Market and Mac's Market are perfect for quick-and-delicious breakfast sandwiches to enjoy in the car.
+The Woodstock Farmers’ Market and Mac's Market are perfect for quick-and-tasty breakfast sandwiches to enjoy in the car.